 Data lakes use the load-first, use-later idea, which means the data in the repository doesn’t have to be used immediately.
 It can be discarded as repurposed when business needs arise.

+Also, data lakes offer data scientists a wealth of raw data to explore, experiment, and develop advanced models, fostering innovation and discovery.
 Here are the most important benefits of data lakes and how we can take advantage of them.

 Removes data silos